Preventing Noncoding Transcription in Budding Yeast

 I'm interested in studying the mechanisms of gene expression in budding yeast through molecular and cellular biology, and bioinformatics.

-In particular, I'd like to explore how non-coding transcription is regulated by transcription factors, the chromatin environment, and various mechanisms that control transcription.
+In particular, I'd like to explore how non-coding transcription is regulated by transcription factors, the chromatin environment, and various other mechanisms that control transcription.

 A bit more detail: